chrisjmccormick/chrisjmccormick.github.io/_posts/2019-07-22-BERT-fine-tuning.md

 Below is our training loop.
 There's a lot going on, but fundamentally for each pass in our loop we have a trianing phase and a validation phase.
 At each pass we need to:

 Training loop:
-- Tell the model to compute gradients by setting the model in train mode
 - Unpack our data inputs and labels
 - Load data onto the GPU for acceleration
 - Clear out the gradients calculated in the previous pass.